pranavpandey/dynamic-theme/README.md

 [Dynamic Utils][dynamic-utils].
 <br/>Since v4.5.1, it is targeting Java 17 to provide maximum compatibility.
 <br/>Since v4.6.0, the minimum SDK is Android 4.4 (API 19) to comply with the latest policies.
+<br/>Since v4.6.1, the minimum SDK is Android 5.0 (API 21) to comply with the latest policies.

 <img src="./graphics/code.png" width="400">&nbsp;&nbsp;<img src="./graphics/preview.png" width="400">